 Stainless steel pipe is perfect to be installed in places that are prone to corrosion.
 You can use it in the bathroom or beach area.
 Now, a stainless steel pipe is available in both rigid and flexible forms.
 However, in terms of price, this pipe is expensive compared to other types of plumbing piping.

 PEX pipe is the best choice for residential use.
-It is flexible, has low maintenance, fast and easy to install.
-This type is, however, suitable merely for indoor use as the sun rays might harm the plastic material.
+It is flexible, has low maintenance, fast, and easy to install.
+However, this type is suitable merely for indoor use as the sun rays might harm the plastic material.

 Copper pipe is seen as having high durability and corrosion resistance.
 You can use copper piping for both cold and hot water.
 Unfortunately, this pipe is not easy to install.
 You might need assistance from a plumber to install it well.

 A PVC pipe is multifunction.
 It can be used as sewer pipes or pressure water pipes.
 Its thickness is varied depending on for what purpose it is being installed.
 If you use this type of pipe, pay attention to whether the pipe has fulfilled the standard of health effect requirements or not.

 A cast-iron pipe is usually installed underground for assisting water transfer or drainage system.
 This piping type is the heaviest among others.
 That is why the installation process of the cast-iron pipe needs special heavy tools.

 Each plumbing pipe type has its own size.
 However, the main essential thing to be understood when talking about pipe size is that it does not deal with physical appearance.
 The American National Standard has set a certain standard.